North Falls statutory consultation

 Purpose of this consultation

-The proposals presented in this consultation are not the final application, rather this is an opportunity for the local community and others with an interest in the project to influence the details of the application before it is submitted to the Planning Inspectorate.
+The proposals presented in this consultation were not the final application, rather it was a key opportunity for the local community and others with an interest in the project to influence the details of the application before it is submitted to the Planning Inspectorate.

 Non-technical summary